core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The "bits" Type

 Leafs of type bits MUST be encoded using a CBOR byte string data item (major type 2).
+TBits position are either explicitly assigned using the YANG statement "position" or automatically assigned based on the algorithm defined in {{I-D.ietf-netmod-rfc6020bis}} section 9.7.4.2.

 Bits position 0 to 7 are assigned to the first byte within the byte string, bits 8 to 15 to the second byte, and subsequent bytes are assigned similarly.
 Within each byte, bits are assigned from least to most significant.